Labelling food products

 You can decide which body to register with based on your location and needs.

-You can only label prepacked foods 'organic' if at least 95 per cent of the ingredients are organic.
+You can only label pre-packed foods 'organic' if at least 95% of the ingredients are organic.

 Your food label must state:

-- where any of the product's farmed ingredients were produced
+• where the product's agricultural ingredients were produced:

 If you're a retailer, you can label products 'organic' as long as:

-- at least 95 per cent of the product's farmed ingredients are organic
+• at least 95% of the product's farmed ingredients are organic

-You must continue to include the EU logo and statement of agriculture for organic products produced in Northern Ireland.
+You must use the EU organic logo on organic food produced in Northern Ireland.

-You can also continue to use your UK organic control body logo.
-Read the guidance on importing organic food or feed to find out the restrictions on organic produce imports.
+You can also continue to use your organic control body logo.